head-first-csharp/fourth-edition/README.md

 If you're still having trouble, watch the video walkthrough for the project on our [YouTube channel](https://www.youtube.com/channel/UCnbMYjZgh6fSB6BBww1Wfbw/featured).
 It shows every step in the project so you can see exactly what you're supposed to do.

+### Are you getting "Debugger operation failed" when you start your Blazor app?

+If you're following the Visual Studio for Mac Learner's Guide, the very first step is creating an ASP.NET Blazor WebAssembly App project and running it.
+If you run into an "Unable to launch browser" error or an error that mentions certificates, it probably means there's a small setup issue that you need to fix.
+Open Terminal and run the following commands:

+ 1. Change `Properties/launchSetting.json/` and move the ports from 5000 and 5001 to somthing else (try changing to 5006 and 5007 respectively)
+ 2. Open Terminal
+ 3. Type:  `$ dontnet dev-certs https --clean`
+ 4. Then Type: `$ dotnet dev-certs https --trust`
+ 5. Try again

+This redeploys the developer certificates, which lets your browser trust Visual Studio to allow debugging.

+_special thanks to [Twitter user Chris Jackson @Sirhc7001](https://twitter.com/Sirhc7001/status/1354489560093265920) for **very quickly** finding the solution!
+You can read more about it here: [`dotnet quits unexpectedly on mac os #12317`](https://github.com/dotnet/runtime/issues/12317)_

 ## Did you find an error in the book?

 We worked really hard to make this book as error-free as possible!
 But we're only human, and we do occasionally make mistkaes.
 If you spot an error in the book, please use the [O'Reilly errata page](https://www.oreilly.com/catalog/errata.csp?isbn=9781491976708) to let us know about it.
 That way it goes into a database so we can keep track of it and fix it in future printings.